vLecaBR/sales-website-model-backend/README.md

 Security Enhancements: Implementing additional security practices, such as rate limiting and stricter input validation. <br>

 📬 Contact
-If you have any questions or suggestions about this project, feel free to reach out:
+If you have any questions or suggestions about this project, feel free to reach out: <br>
 Email: vitartasleca@gmail.com <br>
 LinkedIn: [LinkedIn](https://www.linkedin.com/in/victor-leca-vlkbr/) <br>